build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ---
 title: "Break a Monolithic Application Into Microservices With AWS Migration Hub Refactor Spaces, AWS Copilot"
-description: "AWS lets you to decompose monolith and focus on innovation."
+description: "AWS lets you decompose a monolith and focus on innovation."
 tags:
     - refactor-spaces
     - aws-copilot